4031 Mueller: Orbit and classification

 Mueller is a member of the Hungaria family, which form the innermost dense concentration of asteroids in the Solar System.
 It orbits the Sun in the inner main-belt at a distance of 1.7–2.1 AU once every 2 years and 8 months (983 days).
 Its orbit has an eccentricity of 0.10 and an inclination of 19° with respect to the ecliptic.
 The body was first identified as at Crimea–Nauchnij on 13 March 1969, yet the observation remained unused for the asteroid's observation arc.

 Physical characteristics

-Muellers spectral type is that of an E-type asteroid, typical for members of the Hungaria family.
+Mueller's spectral type is that of an E-type asteroid, typical for members of the Hungaria family.
 It has also been characterized as an X-type asteroid by PanSTARRS' photometric survey.

 Rotation period

 Four rotational lightcurves for this asteroid were obtained from photometric observations made by American astronomer Brian Warner at his Palmer Divide Observatory (716) between 2008 and 2016.
 They all gave a concurring, well-defined rotation period of 2.942 to 2.944 hours with a brightness variation between 0.14 and 0.19 magnitude (U=3/3-/3-/3).